-Biases in the brain ensure that we can unintentionally discriminate against people - even if you are an open person with good intentions.
-Unconscious biases are prejudicial judgements and perceptual distortions about individuals or groups.
-Everyone has them: On the one hand, because they are cognitive structures that help us to prevent sensory overload and to order the world.
-On the other hand, because we have learned many stereotypical images through our socialisation.
+Cognitive biases in the brain are premature judgments and perceptual distortions about individuals or groups.
+Everyone has them: On the one hand, because they are cognitive structures that help us to prevent sensory overload and organize the world.
+On the other hand, because we have learned many stereotypical images through our socialization.
+They ensure that we can unintentionally discriminate against people - even if you are an open-minded person with good intentions.

 To make more objective and fairer decisions, these five examples of unconscious bias are important for you: